Central Illinois Riding Therapy

 • Ages: 4–18 years old

-Central Illinois Riding Therapy began in 1983, when a group from Peoria and Tazewell counties met to discuss starting a handicapped riding program, and its first classes started in October of that year with seed money from 4-H. The organization moved through several sites in Peoria and Tazewell counties until a permanent location was established in the spring of 1988.
-The program operates under the 4-H not-for-profit 501C3 charter and follows guidelines from the North American Riding for the Handicapped Association (NARHA), now known as the Professional Association of Therapeutic Horsemanship International (PATH Intl.).
-Classes are taught by PATH Intl.
-Certified Instructors.
+Central Illinois Riding Therapy began in 1983, when a group from Peoria and Tazewell counties met to discuss starting a handicapped riding program, and its first classes started in October 1983 with seed money from 4-H. The program moved to several sites in Peoria and Tazewell counties until a permanent location was established in the spring of 1988.
+It operates under the 4-H not-for-profit 501C3 charter and follows guidelines from the Professional Association of Therapeutic Horsemanship International (PATH Intl.), formerly the North American Riding for the Handicapped Association (NARHA).
+The mission of Central Illinois Riding Therapy is to promote the well-being of persons with disabilities through horseback riding and related activities in an atmosphere designed by professionals and implemented primarily by volunteers.
+The program serves children, teens, adults, and U.S. Veterans with mental, physical, emotional, and behavioral disabilities, and is open to any person with a disability whose doctor has determined that horseback riding could provide beneficial therapy.
+Its philosophy focuses on the growth and development of each individual, with a goal for every student to ride as independently as possible, and volunteer training is provided so volunteers have the skills and confidence to participate in the program.

-Last updated January 12, 2026.
+Last updated May 24, 2026.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.